Imperium (professional wrestling): Main roster (2022–2025)

 On 8 April 2022, Gunther and Barthel (now going by Ludwig Kaiser) debuted on SmackDown for the first time with Gunther defeating Joe Alonzo in his first match; while their association was maintained, the Imperium name was dropped.
 On the 27 May episode of SmackDown, Gunther and Kaiser made their debut as a tag team against Drew Gulak and Ricochet, with Kaiser pinning Gulak for the win.
 On the 10 June episode of SmackDown, Gunther defeated Ricochet to win the Intercontinental Championship, making him the first Austrian to win the title.
 Prior to Gunther's title defense at Clash at the Castle, Kaiser announced the reformation of Imperium by reintroducing Aichner, now known as Giovanni Vinci.
 Gunther subsequently defeated Sheamus to retain the Intercontinental Championship, and since then Imperium has been involved in a feud with Sheamus' group The Brawling Brutes.
 At Extreme Rules on 8 October Imperium lost to The Brawling Brutes in a Six Man Tag Team Good Old Fashioned Donnybrook match.
 In Night 2 of WrestleMania 39, Gunther successfully defended the Intercontinental Championship against Sheamus and Drew McIntyre in a triple threat match.
 As part of the 2023 WWE Draft, Imperium were drafted to the Raw brand.
 This marked their return to Raw since their last appearance during NXT's invasion of Raw on 11 November 2019.

-On 6 April 2024, Gunther lost the title to Sami Zayn at WrestleMania XL Night 1 ending his record setting Intercontinental Championship reign at 666 days, becoming the WWE Superstar with the longest combined Intercontinental Championship reign (breaking the record previously held by Pedro Morales's longest Intercontinental Championship reign at 617 days over two reigns).
-On the 22 April 2024 episode of Raw, after Vinci with Kaiser lost to The New Day, Kaiser attacked Vinci, kicking the latter out of Imperium in the process.
-Vinci's expulsion from the group was solidified when he was drafted to the SmackDown brand a week later during Night 2 of the 2024 WWE Draft, and was released from WWE on 8 February 2025.
-Gunther and Kaiser made their last appearance backstage on 23 December episode of Raw.
-After that, the two began focusing on their respective singles careers; although no announcements were made regarding the state and future of Imperium, this actively resulted in the dissolution of the stable.
+Gunther lost the Intercontinental Championship to Sami Zayn at WrestleMania XL on 6 April 2024, ending his reign at a record-setting 666 days.
+On the 22 April 2024 episode of Raw, after Vinci and Kaiser lost to The New Day, Kaiser attacked Vinci and kicked him out of Imperium; Gunther was not involved and gave no comment.
+Vinci's expulsion from the group was solidified when he was drafted to SmackDown a week later during the 2024 WWE Draft, and was released from WWE on 8 February 2025.
+Gunther and Kaiser made their last appearance together backstage on the 23 December 2024 episode of Raw.
+They then began focusing on singles competition, quietly dissolving the stable with no announcements being made.
+Gunther retained the group's entrance music and character, while Kaiser was repackaged as a masked luchador named El Grande Americano.